 Sarah now joins Copia Vineyards and Winery as our Hospitality Manager, overseeing all aspects of the tasting room, wine club and special events.
 She is an integral part of everything we do and to put it simply, Sarah drinks our kind of Kool-Aid.
-It’s five years since she made the journey to the Central Coast, settled in Paso Robles, decided Syrah was her favorite jam, and became a part of a passionate community of wine industry professionals.
+It’s six years since she made the journey to the Central Coast, settled in Paso Robles, decided Syrah was her favorite jam, and became a part of a passionate community of wine industry professionals.
 We’re so glad she did.

 To beg at the door of the Winehouse is a wonderful alchemy.
 If you practice this, soon you will be converting dust into gold." - Hafiz